woshilaiceshide/scala-web-repl/README.md

 	}

-After it is launched, then type the following expressions in the connected Scala-Web-REPL line by line except the comments, and watch the screen:
+After it is launched, type the following expressions in the connected Scala-Web-REPL line by line except the comments, and watch the screen:

 	import akka.actor.Actor
 	import akka.pattern.ask